skyfe79/Awesome/README.md

 ## Go

 - [DeepLX](https://github.com/OwO-Network/DeepLX) - DeepL Free API (No TOKEN required)
-- [cli](https://github.com/create-go-app/cli) - ✨ Create a new production-ready project with backend, frontend and deploy automation by running one CLI command!
+- [cli](https://github.com/create-go-app/cli) - ✨ A complete and self-contained solution for developers of any qualification to create a production-ready project with backend (Go), frontend (JavaScript, TypeScript) and deploy automation (Ansible, Docker) by running only one CLI command.
 - [tengo](https://github.com/d5/tengo) - A fast script language for Go
 - [lux](https://github.com/iawia002/lux) - 👾 Fast and simple video download library and CLI tool written in Go
 - [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) - The most customisable and low-latency cross platform/shell prompt renderer